honoyr/pandoc_resume/markdown/Dennis_Gonor_Software_engineer_us.md

 Summary
 ---------
-* Experience on core C/C++, JAVA programming languages and Object-Oriented Programming (OOP) concepts for designing, developing
+* Experience in core C/C++, JAVA programming languages and Object-Oriented Programming (OOP).
 * Implementation of a program according to a given class diagram written in UML diagram.
-* Develop and execute test plans for software qualification and to ensure high quality software delivery.
 * Effectively using GIT and GitHub tools for maintaining the version controlling.
 * Experienced in various domains such as Finance, E-commerce, Retail, Entertainment.

 Experience
 ----------

 **[POSTOHUB](http://www.postohub.io):** |                             April 2019 - present ( Fremont, CA)
 -------------------- | ----------------

-**Co-founder & Product Manager**
+**Software Engineer**

 PostoHub is an email marketing tool to send millions of emails.

-* Gathered the team
+* Designed and implemented  Third Party Affiliate Program Solution.

-* Created and drove product vision and strategy
+* Developed/maintained and extended PostoHub frontend and backend software systems.

-* Validated value proposition and business model

-* Developed the product roadmap and ranged the features by priority

-* Worked with the development team to bring new features to live

-* Created partnership program and drove the partner onboarding process

-* Managed business development team
+* Looked for and propose changes to the code base and/or processes that improve the quality and efficiency of the product or team.

 **[WOW PRODUCTION](https://www.wowproduction.biz/):** |               2014 - 2017 ( Ukraine)
 -------------------- | ----------------

-**Founder and Film Producer**
+**Founder and Executive Producer**

 * Searched for new clients